protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 1. Since Saturn is expected to be a content delivery market, having clients fund the network is the most straightforward way of building a sustainable flow of rewards.
 2. Since rewards will depend on the funding being brought into the network, all participants are incentivized to “sell” Saturn and contribute to its usage.

 However, a variable pool has the disadvantage of being less predicable, which can deter node operators to make big upfront investments.
-Another option is to have a hybrid pool that contains a pre-determined base component and a variable component.
+Another option is to have a **hybrid pool that contains a pre-determined base component and a variable component**.
 The base component would be funded by a fixed initial pool of Filecoin while the variable component would be funded by the new clients joining the network.
 This way, the base pool gives more predictability, whiles the variable pool encourages growth and adoption.

-Connected to this consideration is the definition of the payout window for the pool.
+Connected to this consideration is the definition of the **payout window for the pool**.
 For a given new inflow of funding to the reward pool, we need to define how the total funding will be split daily to pay rewards.
 Blockchains such as Bitcoin use an exponential decay model, where mining rewards get exponentially smaller with time.
 This model benefits early adopters so that the network achieves a faster growth at the start.
 Another option is to split the total funding equally throughout the duration of the client agreement, which would be the simplest approach.
-It is not clear what is the best approach here, so **this will be one of the features to test in the simulation**.
+It is not clear what is the best approach here, so this is **still to be discussed with the team**.

 The third consideration is whether we should have a singe pool or whether it should be split.
 Splitting means that we would assign specific amounts of Filecoin to specific groups of nodes (L1 vs. L2s) or to specific incentives (e.g., speed and reliability).